safedep/vet/docs/exceptions.md

 ### Security Risks

-Exceptions management should handle the potential security risk of ignoring an asset and its future issues.
+Exceptions management should handle the potential security risk of ignoring a package and its future issues.
 To mitigate this risk, we will ensure that issues can be ignored till an acceptable time window and not permanently.

 ## Workflow